How Sugar Can Affect Your Sex Life & What To Do About It

 4. Remove toxins from your environment.

-Minimize environmental toxins, which contain endocrine disruptors that interfere with your sex drive.
-Plastics and chemicals in cleaning products, paints, and makeup can contain powerful endocrine disruptors like lead and Bisphenol A (BPA).
+Minimize environmental toxins, which can contain endocrine disrupters that can interfere with your sex drive.
+Plastics and chemicals in cleaning products, paints, and makeup can contain powerful endocrine disrupters like lead and bisphenol A (BPA).
 Choose natural products when you buy makeup and household products.
 Living clean and green becomes a big step toward rebalancing your hormones.
 Check out the Environmental Working Group to learn the safest products for your home and your body.

 5. Make relaxing lifestyle changes.

 Stress management is crucial to optimizing your libido.
 Unwind and utilize relaxation techniques that work best for you.
 I recommend meditation, deep breathing, yoga, and massages.

 Sleep is also crucial.
 Aim for seven or eight hours of quality, uninterrupted, deep sleep every night.
 And exercise and movement are extremely important (but often underutilized) ways to optimize libido.
 Increase pleasure throughout the day with aromatherapy, creative expression, dance, and music therapy.
 These make great ways to increase your happy vibes.